 A three-week May term takes place each year immediately following the end of the spring semester, for the primary purpose of offering students a non-traditional college experience that supplements their regular program.
-The courses may take place off-campus and also may involve long distance travel.
+The courses typically include on-campus instruction and off-campus travel.
+They may also involve long distance travel.
 Experiences could range from a study of the history of California to cross-cultural immersion in Los Angeles or a foreign country.
 Course offerings will be determined during the fall semester of each year.

 Students may enroll for one course during a May term.
-These courses range from one to three credits as determined by the May term director.
-Typically, May term courses will not satisfy core or major requirements, but instead will grant students elective credit.
-Cross-cultural courses taken during May term may fulfill the cross-cultural experience requirement (Please see the cross-cultural requirements.)
+These three credit courses satisfy a core requirement.
+If a student participates in more than one May Term, elective credit may be granted.
+Cross-cultural courses taken during May term may fulfill the cross-cultural experience requirement.
+(Please see the cross-cultural requirements.)